 These costs may be reimbursable only after secured federal financial assistance funds that do not require repayment have been applied.
 The incentive, offered by the Missouri Department of Elementary and Secondary Education, may be available for up to six semesters of attendance during the 4-year period following high school graduation.

-The applicant must have a 95 percent or better average attendance record for the four-year period, freshman through senior years.
+The applicant must have a 95 percent or better average attendance record for the four-year period, freshman through senior years (no rounding).

-3) Cumulative attendance information will be accessed by the A+ Coordinator at the end of each semester.
+- Cumulative attendance information will be assessed by the A+ Coordinator at the end of each semester.

-4) Each semester parents, guardians and students will be provided information regarding the student’s attendance record.
+- Each semester parents, guardians, and students will be provided information regarding the student’s attendance record.

 The A+ Program differs from the regular school attendance rules.
 A+ attendance waivers are only for serious, long-term illness, treatment of chronic health conditions, or homebound instruction approved by the principal.
 A Waiver Application must be filed within 10 school days after returning to school.

 Absences that occur because of school sponsored activities or exam exemption are not counted against attendance.
-Attendance waivers would not usually be granted for:
+Attendance waivers are not usually granted for the following:

 - Doctor/dentist visits